Mad or bad? Breivik's mental state puzzles experts

 LONDON Anders Behring Breivik, the Norwegian on trial for the mass murder of 77 people last July, has puzzled mental health experts trying to decide one of the central questions in the case: whether he is sane or in touch with reality.

-Breivik, who pleaded not guilty but admitted the killings, has said being labeled insane would be a fate worse than death, though his lawyer initially did just that.
+Breivik, who pleaded not guilty but admitted the killings, has said being labelled insane would be a fate worse than death, though his lawyer initially did just that.

 So confusing is his case that two teams of court appointed psychiatrists reached vastly different conclusions about his mental state: one team found him psychotic while another said he was mentally capable.

-"You expect with psychiatric disorders to see a level of distress and incoherence," said Roderick Orner, a Norwegian psychologist who specializes in traumatic stress and a visiting professor at the University of Lincoln.
+"You expect with psychiatric disorders to see a level of distress and incoherence," said Roderick Orner, a Norwegian psychologist who specialises in traumatic stress and a visiting professor at the University of Lincoln.

 "We don't see that in Breivik.
 He falls into this extraordinary category of people - he's not insane, he's not psychiatrically ill, he's a man with a very personal mission."